In all likelihood, you have used a Likert scale (or something you’ve called a Likert scale) in a survey before.

 In a customer satisfaction survey, for example, you should ask all your questions about the product together, all the questions about checkout together, and so on.

-If you have an item on the scale that doesn’t fit, the total score for the respondent becomes potentially polluted and you’ll end up spending a great deal of time deciphering the results!
+If you have an item on the scale that doesn’t fit, the total score for the respondent becomes potentially polluted.
+So you’ll end up spending a great deal of time deciphering the results!

 When to Use Likert Scales

-This is a very useful question type when you want to get an overall measurement of sentiment around a particular topic, opinion, or experience and to also collect specific data on factors that contribute to that sentiment.
+This question type is very useful for measuring overall sentiment about a particular topic, opinion, or experience.
+It also helps collect specific data on the factors that contribute to that sentiment.

-You should not use this form of question (or at least not call it a Likert scale) when the items in the question are unrelated to each other, or when the options are not presented in the form of a scale.
+Avoid using this form of question (or calling it a Likert scale) when the items are unrelated or when the options don’t form a scale.

 As with all other rating and scale questions, we encourage you not to mix scales within your surveys.
 Choose a particular scale (3 point, 5 point, 7 point, etc.) and use it as your standard through the survey.
 This will cut down on potential confusion and reduce survey fatigue.
 It also allows for accurate comparisons within and between your data sets.